Pump Bump (Haglund's Deformity)

 "Pump bump," or Haglund's deformity, is a type of bursitis of the heel.
 Bursitis is an inflammation of the sacs (bursae) that contain small amounts of lubricating fluid to help joints move smoothly.

 A shoe rubbing on the back of the heel may cause the bump to form.
 The friction stimulates growth of a bone spur that then irritates the bursa.
 This is most often seen in women who wear high heels.

 Common symptoms may include:

 Treatment aims to relieve shoe pressure and friction over the bump.
 Measures to relieve pressure include using a thick heel pad or sponge insert or switching to sandals, clogs, or shoes with a soft heel counter and no obvious seams or stitching over the ridge.
-Home treatment, such as massaging the area with ice and taking nonprescription anti-inflammatory medicines, may help further relieve symptoms.
-If home treatment is not successful, surgery may be needed.
+Home treatment, such as massaging the area with ice, taking nonprescription anti-inflammatory medicines, and alternating between ice or a heat pack may help further relieve symptoms.
+If home treatment doesn't work, surgery may be needed.

 eMedicineHealth Medical Reference from Healthwise

 To learn more visit Healthwise.org